jezzarax/jezzarax.github.io/_posts/2026-01-28-vector-otlp-tracing.md

 ---
 layout: post
-title: WIP: Vector OTLP tracing for Codex CLI, Claude Code, and more
+title: "WIP: Vector OTLP tracing for Codex CLI, Claude Code, and more"
 date: 2026-01-28
 description: Quick notes on capturing OTLP logs, traces, and metrics with Vector.
 tags: [observability, otlp, vector, codex, claude]
 ---

-WIP note: I'm setting up Vector as a local OTLP sink for CLI tools.
+WIP note: The goal is to track coding model interactions so I can annotate good vs bad ones and use that data to improve coding CLIs and models over time; I'm using Vector as a local OTLP sink for CLI tools.
 I plan to add more configurability for other tools and explore the data format in a bit.
+There are existing tools for this (e.g., `https://langfuse.com`, `https://phoenix.arize.com`), but I want a lightweight, single-tool setup that captures all traces and stores them as compressed JSONL for later analysis instead of standing up a larger stack.

 <!--more-->